pridhvipinninti/Endometriosis_Question_Answering/README.md

 # Endometriosis_Question_Answering
 ## Overview:
-This project implements a document query system using FastAPI, a modern web framework for building APIs with Python 3.7+ based on standard Python-type hints.
+This project implements a document query system using FastAPI, a modern web framework for building APIs.
 The system leverages a pre-trained model from the Sentence Transformers library to provide semantic search capabilities.
 Users can query documents, and the system returns the most relevant answers based on the query.

 ## Key Components
 1. Libraries and Environment Setup